HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 Next we'll analyze each of the Lighthouse installability requirements, one by one, according to the previous chart:

 - A `name` or `short_name`: The `name` property is present in 90% of sites, while the `short_name` appears on 83.08% and 84.69% of desktop and mobile sites respectively.
-The high usage of these properties makes sense as both are key attributes: the `name` is displayed in the user's home screen, but If it's too long or the space in the screen is too small, the `short_name` might end up being displayed instead.
+The high usage of these properties makes sense as both are key attributes: the `name` is displayed in the user's home screen, but if it's too long or the space in the screen is too small, the `short_name` might end up being displayed instead.
 - `icon`: This property appears in 84.69% of desktop and 86.11% of mobile sites.
 Icons are used in various places: the home screen, the OS task switcher, etc. This explains its high adoption.
 - `start_url`: This property exists in 82.84% of desktop and 84.66% mobile sites.
 This is another important property for PWAs, as it indicates what URL will be opened when the user launches the web application.
 - `display`: This property is declared in 86.49% of desktop and 87.67% of mobile sites.
 It's used to indicate the display mode of the website.
 If it's not indicated, the default value is `browser`, which is the conventional browser tab, so most PWAs declare it to indicate that it should be opened in `standalone` mode instead.
 The ability to open in standalone mode is one of the things that help create an "app-like" experience.